ocinpp/mosaic-generator/README.md

     - Try updating your browser to the latest version

 5. **Clear browser cache and reload**

-    - Sometimes, clearing your browser's cache and reloading the page can resolve issues

 6. **Check for updates**

     - Make sure you're using the latest version of the application

-If the issue persists after trying these steps, please report it by opening an issue on the project repository with a detailed description of the problem and steps to reproduce it.
+If the issue persists, please report it by opening an issue on the project repository with a detailed description of the problem and steps to reproduce it.

 ## Contributing